Training structure

 Faculty of Science

-The program focuses on describing the principles and applications of the main methods for structural characterization of solids, thin films, surfaces and interfaces, as well as several examples of applications in materials chemistry.
+The program of this EU focuses on describing the principles and applications of the main methods for the structural characterization of solids, thin films, surfaces, and interfaces, as well as several examples of applications in materials chemistry.
 It includes the following techniques.

-- Introduction to solid-state NMR (NMR signal, Interactions in solid-state NMR, Magic angle rotation, NMR sequences, Cross-polarization, Instrumentation, etc.).
+- Introduction to solid-state NMR (NMR signal, interactions in solid-state NMR, magic angle spinning, NMR sequences, cross polarization, instrumentation, etc.)

-- Electron microscopy: principles and applications of scanning and transmission electron microscopy and correlated techniques (EDS microanalysis).
+- Electron microscopy: principles and applications of scanning and transmission electron microscopy and related techniques (EDS microanalysis).

 - Spectroscopic methods: Raman spectroscopy, photoelectron spectroscopy, X-ray spectroscopy (XAS, XRF, etc.), Mössbauer spectrometry.